Atomic and Molecular Physics: Quantum Structure of Atoms and Molecules

 Definition and scope

-Atomic and molecular physics is the branch of quantum physics concerned with the structure, properties, and interactions of atoms and molecules treated as quantum systems.
-The field is distinct from nuclear physics, which focuses on the nucleus itself, and from condensed matter physics, which examines bulk material behavior — though the boundaries between all three are genuinely porous.
+Atomic and molecular physics is the branch of physics concerned with the structure, properties, and dynamics of atoms and molecules at the quantum level.
+It is formally distinguished from nuclear physics — which focuses on the proton-neutron interior of nuclei — by its primary focus on electron configurations, electronic transitions, and the forces governing bonding between atoms.

 Core mechanics or structure